0xfourzerofour/gpt-cli/README.md

 And to ask a new question to the ChatGPT service, you would run:

 ```
-cargo run -- new --QUESTION "What is the meaning of life?"
+cargo run -- new "What is the meaning of life?"
 ```

 Configuration